rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 4.205.8 Date of publication multipart monographs

 <a name="4.205.8.1">4.205.8.1</a> In describing a manifestation consisting of volumes, parts, or fascicles published over a number of years, transcribe the date of the volume, part, or fascicle published first and the date of the volume, part, or fascicle published last, and connect them with a hyphen.

 Example: `MDXIII-MDXXIIII [1513-1524]`

 Example: `MDLVIII-1570 [1558-1570]`

 <a name="4.205.8.2">4.205.8.2</a> Record the date of each volume in a note if considered important.
-Such a note is particularly useful when the order of publication does not correspond to the order of the volume numeration.
-See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+Such a note is particularly useful when the order of publication does not correspond to the order of the volume numeration (see [4.206.8.9](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.8.9)).

 Example: `1560-1564`

-**Note on Publication Statement:** `Vol. 1: 1561; v.
+**Note on publication statement:** `Vol. 1: 1561; v.
 2: 1564; v.
 3: 1562; v.
 4: 1560`

 ## 4.205.9 Date of publication on part pages

-<a name="4.205.9.1">4.205.9.1</a> If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, give these additional dates in a note.
-See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+<a name="4.205.9.1">4.205.9.1</a> If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, give these additional dates in a note on publication statement (see [4.206.8.91](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.8.91)).

 If, however, one of these dates is a more accurate reflection of the actual date of publication, than the date pertaining to the whole manifestation, give it as a correction as instructed in [4.205.4.4](#4.205.4.4).